 Here's a genealogy for one branch of the Pae family that migrated from Scotland to Richmond, VA and ultimately Wilmington, NC.
 The definitive source on the Pae family is Kyle, Phyllis Richards (1986) Pae dirt : diggings into some old records and recent recollections of Pae families in England, Scotland Canada, and the United States / Rev. and enl.
 Lakewood, Ohio] : P.R.
 Kyle, 1986] iv, 115 leaves, 11] leaves of plates ; 29 cm.
 Ours is the Southern Pae family Kyle mentions never got around to researching.
-(I am in possession of a copy of this book and will do look ups for anyone who would like me to.)
+I no longer have a copy.

 Madge Pae has done some additional research on the Pae family, primarily devoted to the descendants of 11.
 George Pae.
 You are welcome to contact her at the following email address: email@example.com.